Hindu symbols overview

 The Elephant carries a powerful and important symbolism in Hinduism.
-Ganesh, the son of Shiva and Parvati is often portrayed having the head of an elephant.
-This happened when Shiva accidentally cut off his son’s head and resorted to quickly replacing it with that of an elephant.
+Ganesh, the son of Shiva and Parvati, is often portrayed as having the elephant’s head.
+This happened when Shiva accidentally cut off his son’s head and quickly replaced it with that of an elephant.

 These creatures can easily cruise through tough terrains.
-Ganesh assumes this attribute in a spiritual sense and was, therefore, called the “remover of obstacles.”
+Ganesh assumed this attribute in a spiritual sense and was, therefore, called the “remover of obstacles.”

 Hindus associate the Jackal with the goddess of death and destruction, Kali.
 The use of jackals to symbolize death stemmed from a relatively straightforward observation of the animal.
 These animals usually feed on dead bodies and can often be seen visiting graveyards and other locations where there are corpses.

 The symbolic meaning of sandalwood comes from its highly fragrant aroma.
 It is strongly associated with the divine.